Home

 • Termination Process, including common grounds or reasons for firing employees

-Employee handbooks need to be customized to the specific business and industry.
-You can use the above outline as an employee handbook template for drafting your handbook, but make sure that you develop it to be consistent with the specific needs and direction of your own business and build it in alignment with your strategy and with your small business plan.
+Employee guidebooks need to be customized to the specific business and industry.
+You can use the above outline as an employee handbook template for drafting your own policies and practices, but make sure that you develop it to be consistent with the specific needs and direction of your own business and build it in alignment with your strategy and business plan.

 Once you have written your handbook, have your lawyer review it to ensure that you are following the labor laws of your country and region.
 Depending on the laws in your country or region, you may wish to add one or more disclaimers (a disclaimer might be along the lines of "this handbook is a guide only and is not a complete list of expectations, practices, policies, etc.") - take the advice of your lawyer on these details.